_THE DISAPPEARING ACT

 Edie Rose is a magician’s assistant.
-On the eve of her sixtieth birthday she finally becomes the star of her own show.
+On the eve of her fortieth birthday she finally becomes the star of her own show.
+Autumn 2019 tour dates.

 Based on true stories from female performers.